 Our research has the ability to challenge theories, clarify understandings, and present the factual data about the history of the Temple Mount.
 We can undermine the Temple Denial movement; but only if our facts and research are shared with the scientific community and the public.

-Our mission is to publish at least 4 volumes of our research on the Temple Mount’s history, special finds, coins, and pottery in 2019.
+Our mission is to publish at least three volumes of our research on the Temple Mount’s history, special finds, coins, and pottery in 2021.
 We want our scientific research to encourage educated discussion on the history of the Temple Mount.

 As a member of the global community, it is your responsibility to preserve this heritage.
 This is your chance to take part in revealing Jerusalem’s ancient past.
 You can ensure that facts, reality, and the heritage of all people who feel connected to the Temple Mount are protected and shared.